Food writer Monica Bhide wrote a post on the Renegade Writer Blog this week about the art of being gracious.

 Dear Aunt Susan,

+Thank you very much for our new kitty toys.
+We especially appreciate them because you made them by hand.
 We have tried to kill the toys by batting them, biting them, kicking them, and scratching them.
 We have not succeeded in destroying them.
 Today, while Jennifer is at work, we plan to dunk the goldfish in our water bowl.
 Maybe we can drown them!

 Thanks again,

-Jesco and Ellie the Kitties
+Love, Jesco and Ellie the Kitties

 A simple handmade toy, and a delightful thank-you note.
 All gift exchanges should end so well!